 Oath Keeper pleads guilty in Jan.
-6 riot, will cooperate
+6 riot, will cooperate with investigators

 A member of the far-right Oath Keepers militia group that stormed the U.S. Capitol on Jan.
 6 pleaded guilty Wednesday and will cooperate with investigators against his fellow extremists, marking another win for the Justice Department in its major conspiracy case stemming from the attack.

 Jason Dolan, 45, is the fourth person associated with the group that recruits current and former military, police and first responders to plead guilty to conspiracy charges for their roles in Capitol riot.
-The former Marine from Wellington, Florida has also agreed to cooperate and testify for the government before any grand juries and trials.
+The former Marine from Wellington, Florida, has also agreed to cooperate and testify for the government before any grand juries and trials.

-Dolan’s guilty plea comes as authorities in Washington prepare for possible violence during a rally scheduled for Saturday in defense of the pro-Trump mob that stormed the Capitol on Jan.
+Dolan’s guilty plea comes as authorities in Washington, D.C., prepare for possible violence during a rally scheduled for Saturday in defense of the pro-Trump mob that stormed the Capitol on Jan.
 6.

 Police have been tracking intelligence indicating members of the Oath Keepers, and other extremist groups like the Proud Boys, are planning to attend the rally, although Proud Boys leader Enrique Tarrio has said he doesn’t expect his membership to do so.